yusufarsln98/cppreference-offline-with-search/README.md

 The search functionality is implemented using indices located in the `reference/common/index` folder.
 It allows users to search for terms and headers within the reference content.

-### How to Use

-1. **Open the Search Modal**: Click on the search input box at the top of the page to open the search modal.
-2. **Type to Search**: Start typing in the search input box within the modal.
-The search results will be displayed as you type.
-3. **View Results**: Click on any search result to navigate to the corresponding page.

-### Technical Details

-- **Indices**: The search functionality uses `searchIndex` and `headersIndex` to find relevant terms and headers.
-- **Debounce**: The search input is debounced to improve performance, reducing the number of search operations performed as the user types.

 ## File Structure

 - `index.html`: The main entry point for the static site.